saiteja-talluri/Bookstore/README.md

 > This project implements an online website which serves as a bookstore for reading and lending books developed using Django.
 The application allows users to rate, review, upload books, form communities and chat with other users to exchange books.

-A detailed report of the project can be found as [report.pdf](src/Project Presentation.pdf).
+A detailed presentation of the project can be found as [report.pdf](src/presentation.pdf) and the user documentation is available at [documentation.pdf](src/user_documentation.pdf).
 It was made as the final project for CS 251 - **Software Systems Lab** course in Autumn 2017 at Indian Institute of Technology (IIT) Bombay, India.

 ## SOFTWARE REQUIREMENTS
 ```